Frequently Asked Questions

 - 3) Payment by domestic transfer or international payment order

-- 4) Paid invoice sent to the customer (by email)
+- 4) Receipt sent to the customer (by email)

 - 5) Validation process starts and the LEI is issued or the validity is extended